-- A record-level of consolidated property casualty new business written premiums at \$799 million, up 3%. - A \$19 million or 7% increase in earned premiums produced by our life insurance subsidiary.
-Net income for the life subsidiary decreased 18%, primarily due to increased investment losses resulting from impairment write-downs of fixed maturity securities. - \$22.442 billion in consolidated cash and invested assets, up 9% over the prior year. - A 4% increase in pretax investment income to a record \$670 million, net of expenses, reflecting a 9% increase in equity portfolio dividends and 2% growth in interest income. - A value creation ratio (VCR) of 14.7% for 2020, exceeding our announced goal of producing an annual average VCR of 10% to 13% in any five-year period and exceeding that measure for four of the nine companies in our peer group.
+- A record-level of consolidated property casualty new business written premiums at \$897 million, up 12%. - A 38% increase to \$44 million of net income produced by our life insurance subsidiary, largely reflecting investment losses resulting from impairments of fixed-maturity securities during the first quarter of 2020, partially offset by less favorable mortality experience in 2021 from higher pandemic-related death claims. - \$25.805 billion in consolidated cash and invested assets, up 15% over the prior year. - A 7% increase in pretax investment income to a record \$714 million, net of expenses, reflecting a 12% increase in equity portfolio dividends and 5% growth in interest income. - A value creation ratio (VCR) of 25.7% for 2021, exceeding our announced goal of producing an annual average VCR of 10% to 13% in any five-year period and exceeding that measure for all eight companies in our peer group that reported financial results for 2021.